SS Valdivia (1886): Building

-The Wallsend Slipway & Engineering Company built her three-cylinder triple-expansion engine, which was rated at 265 NHP.
+The Wallsend Slipway & Engineering Company built her three-cylinder triple-expansion engine, which was rated at 265 NHP or 1,400 ihp.

 Throughout her German ownership, the ship was registered in Hamburg.

-Changes of ownership and name
+Her code letters were RHCJ.

+Valdivia

 In 1896 Hamburg America Line bought Tijuca and renamed her Valdivia, after the Chilean city of Valdivia, which had a German emigré community.
+On 7 September 1900, the German government requisitioned Tijuca as a troopship for the relief force for the Boxer Rebellion.

+On the morning of 13 February 1907, while she was 100 nmi off Cape Hatteras, the boiler of her donkey engine exploded, badly damaging the ship.
+Her Fourth Engineer and six members of her engine room crew were killed; and her Chief Officer and three other crew members were injured.
+She buried her dead at sea the next day.
+The explosion put her steam steering engine out of action, but her main boilers were undamaged. on 16 February she reached New York, where two of her stokers were hospitalised.

+Tom G. Corpi and Flandre

-In 1908 Peter R Hinsch of Hamburg bought Valdivia and renamed her Tom G Corpi.
-In 1909 the Société Générale de Transports Maritimes à Vapeur bought Tom G Corpi and renamed her Flandre.
-She was registered in Marseille and her French code letters were JGMW.
+In 1908 Peter R Hinsch of Hamburg bought Valdivia and renamed her Tom G. Corpi.
+In 1909 the Société Générale de Transports Maritimes à Vapeur bought Tom G. Corpi and renamed her Flandre.
+She was registered in Marseille, and her code letters were JGMW.

-In January 1927 Flandre was scrapped at La Seyne-sur-Mer.
+In January 1927, Flandre was scrapped at La Seyne-sur-Mer.